airbytehq/airbyte/docs/integrations/sources/kafka.md

 ## Step 2: Setup the Kafka source in Airbyte

-You'll need the following information to configure the Postgres destination:
+You'll need the following information to configure the Kafka source:

 * **Group ID** - The Group ID is how you distinguish different consumer groups. (e.g. group.id)
 * **Protocol** - The Protocol used to communicate with brokers.